Herbert Ross

 He is also known for his work on Broadway as a choreographer for productions for Barbra Streisand, Stephen Sondheim, Richard Rodgers, and Arthur Laurents.
 His credits include A Tree Grows in Brooklyn in 1951, Finian's Rainbow in 1960, I Can Get It for You Wholesale in 1962, and Do I Hear a Waltz? in 1965.
-He received a Tony Award for Best Choreography for Anyone Can Whistle in 1964.
+He was nominated for a Tony Award for Best Choreography for Anyone Can Whistle in 1964.

 Early life

-Ross was born on May 13, 1927 in Brooklyn, New York, the son of Louis Chester Ross, a postal clerk, and his wife Martha (née Grundfast).
+Ross was born on May 13, 1927, in Brooklyn, New York, the son of Louis Chester Ross, a postal clerk, and his wife Martha (née Grundfast).
 His parents were Russian-Jewish immigrants.
 When Ross was nine, his mother died and his father moved the family to Miami and opened a luncheonette.

-After dropping out of high school, Ross went to New York to pursue an acting career but became smitten with and studied dance.
+After dropping out of high school, Ross went to New York to pursue an acting career but became smitten with dance and studied dance.